Medical school: Macau

+offers the only Bachelor of Medicine and Bachelor of Surgery undergraduate clinical medicine program in Macau.

 Malaysia

 In Malaysia, getting into medical school is regarded as difficult, due to high fees and a rigorous selection process.
 Some new medical schools do offer a foundation in medicine course before admission into a full-time medical programme.
 Most government, and some private medical schools offer MD, and others mostly offer MBBS degrees.

 Myanmar

 As of 2015, there are six medical institutions in Myanmar - UM 1, UM 2, DSMA, UM Mdy, UM Mgy and the newly established UMTG.

 Myanmar medical schools are government-funded and require Myanmar citizenship for eligibility.
 No private medical school exist at this moment.
 In Myanmar, admission to medical colleges is organized under the Department of Health Science, which is the branch of Ministry of Health and Sport of Myanmar.

 A student can join one of the six medical universities of Myanmar if he gets the highest scores in the science combination of the matriculation examination.
 This exam is highly competitive.
 Entrance is solely based on this examination and academic records have very minor consequences on an application.
 The undergraduate program is five years plus one year for work experience in government hospitals.
 After medical school, Myanmar medical graduates are under contract to spend one year of internship and three years of tenure in rural areas before they are eligible for most residency positions.
 The degree granted is Bachelor of Medicine and Bachelor of Surgery (MBBS).
 Further postgraduate qualifications may be obtained as a degree (MMedSc) and (DrMedSc).